Manual Testing Tools and Techniques

 Manual testing is great for instances that are ad-hoc, or where the requirements doc is not descriptive and user-friendliness needs to be checked.

 Also to note: There is a lower risk for false negatives with manual testing.
 This saves developers from the extra work required to validate whether a bug is true or false.

-An important thing to mention is that we have a lot of tools that support manual testing and help testers to not only speed up our work, but also to make testing more efficient.
+An important thing to mention is that we have a lot of tools that support manual testing and help testers not only speed up our work but also make testing more efficient.

-So next, let’s discuss the tools that can be used by the manual testers!
+So next, let’s discuss the tools that can be used by manual testers!